 Tourist Cards are generally issued for 30 days, and can be extended in-country for another 30 days.

 Different rules and different extension prices apply for different nationalities.
 The extension requires the purchase of a bank stamp before attending an immigration office.

-All travelers who enter Cuba must have insurance documentation.
-Health insurance has been mandatory since May 2010.
+All travelers who enter Cuba must have travel insurance (with medical cover) documentation.
+This has been mandatory since May 2010.

 Random checks made me made on entry; a definite check is made when you request to extend your stay (prorrogar) at an immigration office in Cuba.